mrguisher/turn-timer/README.md

 * [Features](#features)

 ## General info

-TURN TIMER is a web application created to refine the board games gameplay.
-Player after login joins virtual table board with 2-8 players.
-If player is active a countdown begins and when the time is up player is switched.
+User can create a new table (as new collection in database) or join virtual table board with 2-8 players.
+If player is active a countdown begins, the board game turn is now underway, and when the time is up player is switched.
+TURN TIMER allows you to set the duration of the turn for each player and follow gameplay progress.
-App allows you to set the duration of the round for each player and follow gameplay progress.
 This application is designed with the mobile-first approach and is responsive to screen size.
 All data is stored in Cloud Firestore.
 While preforming CRUD operations, app subscribe on changes in Firebase collection and display asynchronous data.

 ## Screenshots